 - 2 tablespoons grated cheese (I like grana padano)

 - Olive oil (use the good stuff)

 - Put the garlic and pine nuts, plus a pinch of salt, into the mortar and pound it until the bits no longer jump out of the mortar.
 Add some of the cheese and some of the arugula a little at a time and keep pounding and mixing with the pestle.
 Keep doing this until you have a pretty good paste.
 Drizzle in a little olive oil and keep pounding.
 Keep doing this, little by little, until the pesto is the consistency you want: You'll need between 1/4 and 1 cup, depending on how loose you want the sauce.
 Cover the pesto with a layer of olive oil, or set plastic wrap directly on the pesto's surface (this prevents the arugula from turning brown), and set it aside at room temperature.

-- Boil the pasta in salty water until it floats, then for another minute or two.
-Toss with the pesto and serve.
+- Boil the pasta in salty water until it is ready, toss with the pesto and serve.